-ABSTRACT: We study the assembly of magnetite nanoparticles in water-based ferrofluids in wetting layers close to silicon substrates with different functionalization without and with an out-of-plane magnetic field.
-For particles of nominal sizes 5, 15, and 25 nm, we extract density profiles from neutron reflectivity measurements.
+We study the assembly of magnetite nanoparticles in water-based ferrofluids in wetting layers close to silicon substrates with different functionalization without and with an out-of-plane magnetic field.
+For particles of nominal sizes 5 nm, 15 nm and 25 nm, we extract density profiles form neutron reflectivity measurement.
 We show that self-assembly is only promoted by a magnetic field if a seed layer is formed at the silicon substrate.
-Such a layer can be formed by chemisorption of activated N-hydroxysuccinimide ester-coated nanoparticles at a (3-aminopropyl)triethoxysilane functionalized surface.
-Less dense packing is reported for physisorption of the same particles at a piranha-treated (strongly hydrophilic) silicon wafer, and no wetting layer is found for a self-assembled monolayer of octadecyltrichlorosilane (strongly hydrophobic) at the interface.
-We show that once the seed layer is formed and under an out-of-plane magnetic field further wetting layers assemble.
-These layers become denser with time, larger magnetic fields, higher particle concentrations, and larger moment of the nanoparticles.
+Such a layer can be formed by chemisorption of activated N-hydroxysuccinimide ester-coated nanoparticles at an (3-aminopropyl)triethoxy silane functionalized surface.
+Less dense packing is reported for physisorbtion of the same particles at a piranha treated (strongly hydrophilic) silicon wafer and no wetting layer is found for a self-assembled monolayer of octadecyltrichlorosilane (strongly hydrophobic)

+at the interface.
+We show that once the seed layer is formed and under an out-ofplane magnetic field further wetting layers assemble.
+These layers become denser with time, larger magnetic fields, higher particle concentrations and larger moment of the nanoparticles.